Origin of circular and triangular pores in electron-irradiated hexagonal boron nitride: Methods

-Commercially available hBN grown via chemical vapor deposition (CVD) on copper substrate was transferred onto a Quantifoil Au TEM grid (hole diameter 2~$\mu$m) by attaching the grid to the hBN/Cu using a drop of isopropanol, and subsequently etching away the substrate in ca. 0.04~M iron(III)-chloride (FeCl$_3$) solution over 50~h, followed by multiple washing cycles in DI water and isopropanol to remove residual etchant, as described in Ref.~\cite{ahmadpour_monazam_substitutional_2019}.
-Before insertion into the microscope, the samples were heated in vacuum at around 150°C for ca. 12~h to remove water and contamination from the surface~\cite{tripathi_cleaning_2017}.
+Commercially available hBN grown via chemical vapor deposition (CVD) on copper substrates (Graphene Supermarket, CVD1 and Sigma-Aldrich, CVD2) was transferred onto a Quantifoil Au TEM grid (hole diameter 2~$\mu$m or 0.6~$\mu$m, depending on the sample) by attaching the grid to the hBN/Cu using a drop of isopropyl alcohol (IPA), and subsequently etching away the substrate in approximately 0.04~M iron(III)-chloride (FeCl$_3$) solution, followed by multiple washing cycles in deionized water and IPA to remove residual etchant, as described in Ref.~\cite{ahmadpour_monazam_substitutional_2019}.
+The exfoliated hBN sample was produced using micromechanical exfoliation of commercially available bulk hBN (HQ Graphene).
+A flake of hBN was carefully pushed against sticky tape to attach the top few layers to it.
+After removing the flake, the tape was folded and peeled multiple times to exfoliate individual layers.
+The material was transferred onto a SiO$_{2}$ chip by bringing it into contact with the sticky tape.
+A Quantifoil grid was then thermally adhered onto a region of interest on the chip with IPA.
+The SiO$_{2}$ chip was detached by chemical etching with a few drops of concentrated KOH solution, after which the flake was transferred onto the TEM grid.
+The exfoliated sample had a minimum of three layers, as shown in Fig.~\ref{fig: Figure 1}.
+To reach the single layer, the electron beam was continuously scanned over the area until a monolayer region formed.
+Before insertion into the microscope, the samples were heated in vacuum at around 150°C for about 12~h to remove adsorbed water and weakly bound atmospheric contamination from the surface~\cite{tripathi_cleaning_2017}.